 The Reverse Kick

-Using the reverse kick or back kick, it is entirely possible to move backwards while in trim position and without using your hands.
+Using the reverse kick or back kick, it is entirely possible to move backward while in the trim position and without using your hands.
 With fins flared out either out to the sides or downward, pull the knees in quickly keeping the angle of the fin blade fixed so that it catches as much water as possible.
 Think of paddling a canoe or kayak.
 While it is much harder to move the oar/paddle through water if the broad side of the blade is against the direction of motion, but the boat wouldn’t move if the strokes were effortless.
-This kicking techniques will take some practice but once it can be executed, you won’t have to rely on your hands to push off of walls which will reduce your impact on the environment when diving.
+This kicking technique will take some practice but once it can be executed, you won’t have to rely on your hands to push off of walls which will reduce your impact on the environment when diving.

 These are only a few of the kicks that divers have to choose from, there are plenty more like the bicycle kick, modified flutter kick, and modified frog kick.
 Join us for a PADI specialty course specifically designed to improve buoyancy control and fin kicking technique called Peak Performance Buoyancy.

 It’s always a great idea to sharpen our dive skills and continue improving, be it to reduce our air consumption, reduce the risk of personal injury, show off our skills to other divers, or most importantly help limit our impact on the marine environment!